 Mid-range; while accommodation is affordable, renting a vehicle is a necessary added expense for efficient travel.

-The largest category is places of interest, with 33 places to explore.
+The largest category is parks, with 63 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.